-The complainant is normally expected to communicate directly with the member of staff concerned.
-This may be by letter, by telephone or in person by appointment.
+The complainant is normally expected to communicate directly with the member of staff concerned, class teacher, then year group lead initially.
+This may be by email, letter, telephone or in person by appointment.
 Many issues can be resolved by simple clarification or the provision of information and it is anticipated that most complaints will be resolved by this informal stage.
-It may be appropriate for serious concerns to be addressed to the Headteacher.
-In these cases, every effort will be made to resolve the situation informally.
-Any unreasonable refusal to attempt an informal resolution may result in the procedure being terminated forthwith.
+If the issue remains unresolved, the next step is to raise concerns with senior leadership team.
+It is good practise for staff to keep notes of these meetings.